turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 #### CharacterComponent
 Implementation of basic character controller features such as movement in the scene, inverse kinematics for legs, swimming, water ripples, etc.

+- SetActive(bool value)	-- Enable/disable character processing (enabled by default)
+- IsActive() : bool	-- Returns whether the character processing is active or not

 - Move(Vector value)	-- Move the character in a direction continuously.
 The given vector doesn't need to be normalized, the length of it corresponds to the movement amount.
 The character will be moved the next time the scene is updated.
 The movement will be blocked by objects tagged as navigation mesh and CPU colliders.
 If this entity has a layer component, the layer will be used to ensure that the character doesn't collide with that layer.
+- Strafe(Vector value)	-- Similar to Move, but relative to the facing direction.
 - Jump(float amount)	-- Jump upwards by an amount.
 The jump will be executed in the next scene update, with collisions.
 - Turn(Vector value)	-- Turn towards a direction continuously.